timboudreau/audio_unit_rust_demo/README.md

     * If you have more than one, the type name of a C `struct` you return from processing functions (in my case, I have 4, 8 and 16 band processing result types because they embed input and output level metadata used by the UI to display levels on screen)
+    * Adhoc flags for things like if a parameter should not be modified in real-time because it will cause audible artifacts, or one which is used by-value on Rust DSP processor creation and requires it to be torn down and recreated (for example, lookahead buffers which use heap-allocated arrays for performance)
   * Write a code generation app which depends on every plugin *with that flag set*, which can read it and generate the appropriate code in the various languages
  * It appears that Apple's template Audio Units just black-holes any render observers passed to